jeffThompson/DigitalFabrication/Week05-MakeAThingWithTheLaserCutter/README.md

 * Make something great using the laser cutter
   * What that is, materials, etc are up to you!
 * [Install Fusion 360](https://www.autodesk.com/products/fusion-360/education) by March 6 as well
+  * Be sure to bring your mouse too!

 - - -